 The SBC supports a set of SIPREC specifications (RFC 7245, RFC 7865, RFC 7866, and RFC 8068) that include support for "dynamically programmable" selection of metadata content.

-• The profile sipRecMetaDataProfile provides the capability to configure the headers that are mapped from the target call leg to XML and the corresponding metadata XML element name.
+• The profile sipRecMetaDataProfile provides the capability to configure the headers mapped from the target call leg to the XML and the corresponding metadata XML element name.

-• In case of a basic call, all information is copied from the initial-INVITE message on the leg where the tap is, to the metadata XML.
-The "To" header and "to-tag" are also copied from local information (as the to-tag is not present in the INVITE).
+• In a basic call scenario, all information is copied from the initial-INVITE message on the leg where the tap is located to the metadata XML.
+However, the "To" header and "to-tag" are also copied from the local information since the "to-tag" is not present in the INVITE).

-• In case of a SIPREC trigger during a REFER-based transfer, irrespective of where the SIPREC tap is, all information is copied from the initial-INVITE of the new call leg towards the transfer target (C party).
+• For a SIPREC trigger during a REFER-based transfer, irrespective of the SIPREC tap location, all information is copied from the initial INVITE of the new call leg towards the transfer target (C party).

 Note